Historic Preservation Commission

 PurposeAs public stewards of the Davidson Historic District, the Historic Preservation Commission (HPC) has several powers and responsibilities.
 These include recommending to the Board of Commissioners the designation, or the removal, of historic district overlay zoning; granting requests for proposed changes within the historic district that are congruous with state, federal, and local governments in pursuance of its responsibilities; and conducting meetings or hearings necessary to carry out these roles.

 - The HPC meets the third Wednesday of each month, immediately following the 6:30 p.m.
 Design Review Board meeting.
 All meetings are open to the public.

 - Staff Liaison: Lindsay Laird, Planner (firstname.lastname@example.org)

-AgendaThe Historic Preservation Commission will hold their regularly scheduled monthly meeting on November 20, 2019.
+AgendaThe Historic Preservation Commission will hold their next regularly scheduled monthly meeting on March 18, 2020.
 Meeting agendas may be found on the Board of Commissioners & Advisory Board Meeting webpage.
 Agendas are posted one week prior to the regularly scheduled meeting.
 Please refer to our Development Projects page for major projects.